kryzhov/kryzhov.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <br>
-<center><h4>{{ site.name }}.
-Summary</h4> </center>
+<center><h4>{{ site.name }}</h4> </center>

-<p> Quantitative Consultant specialising in Financial Analysis and
+<p> Quantitative consultant specialising in Financial Analysis and
-Risk Management, including business financial modelling, data and predictive analytics. </p>
+Risk Management, including financial and business modelling, data and predictive analytics. </p>

-<p> Being part of abc technologies, Kirill has developed project concepts,
+<p> Being part of abc technologies, Kirill develops project concepts,
-assemble and lead project teams of data scientist, financial engineers and risk analysts to deliver tailored integral
+assemble and lead project teams of data scientist, financial engineers and risk analysts to execute and deliver tailored integral
-<a class="link" href="{{ site.url }}/projects">solutions</a> for company clients.
+<a class="link" href="{{ site.url }}/projects">solutions</a> for abc's clients.

-<p>Before joining <a class="link" href='htrp://abctec.io'>abctec</a>,
+<p>Before <a class="link" href='htrp://abctec.io'>abc technologies</a>,
-Kirill worked as a consultant and technical advisor on a broad range of
+Kirill has worked as a consultant and technical advisor on a broad range of
-<a class="link" href="{{ site.url }}/projects">projects</a>
+<a class="link" href="{{ site.url }}/projects">assignments</a>
-within Energy, Power and Utilities practice, including strategy and operational improvement, market and technology analysis, asset management, and due diligence. </p>
+within Energy, Power and Utilities practice, including strategy, asset management, market and technology analysis, and due diligence. </p>

-<p>As a project management, Kirill has supported projects across
+<p>As a project management, Kirill supported projects across
 UK, Europe, SE Asia, and Middle East, working collaboratively with multi-disciplinary teams and key project stakeholders. </p>

-<p>Kirill's academic background is with MSc in Power Systems Engineering,
+<p>Kirill's academic background is in MSc Power Systems Engineering and
-cum laude MSc Financial Risk and Investment Analysis.</p>
+cum laude MSc Financial Risk and Investment Analysis from University of Sussex.</p>

 <br>
 <ul class="skill-list">